-Pediatric airway claims will be reviewed so it’s essential to document symptoms such as snoring, mouth breathing, hyperactivity, daytime tiredness or bed wetting (which can be a symptom of an airway disorder in children).
+A pediatric airway claim will be reviewed so it’s essential to document symptoms such as snoring, mouth breathing, hyperactivity, daytime tiredness or bedwetting (which can be a symptom of an airway disorder in children).

 DentalWriter Software Introduces a Pediatric Airway Module

 Nierman Practice Management’s, DentalWriter™ Software generates a written plan showing medical necessity and if a custom oral appliance or a prefabricated device is being provided.
 The pediatric DentalWriter module also send claims to the patient’s medical insurance.
 Childhood major anomalies of jaw size, hypoplasia, microgenia or a vaulted palate are documented the narrative reports with the ICD-10 Diagnosis codes and CPT procedure codes easily located.